bennyhahmeen/pyawsdev/README.md

 contains setup scripts to bootstrap a development environment with the tools necessary to use this.

+### Building for Local Updates

+Edit Vagrantfile to comment out d.image and uncomment d.build_dir like so:

+    # d.image = "bennyhahmeen/pyawsdev"
+    d.build_dir = "."

+Then run ```vagrant up``` as usual and it will build the docker image locally rather than pulling it from Docker Hub.

 ### Manually running Docker directly

     docker pull bennyhahmeen/pyawsdev